To restore to digital transactions the reliability and efficiency of face-to-face interactions through secure and connected information.

-BlockApps was the first company incubated out of Consensys in 2015.
-Since then we have been working to develop the best, easiest to use and most powerful blockchain-as-a-service platform on the market.
-We will continue to push for blockchains to become the new application platform.
+BlockApps was the first company incubated out of Consensys in 2015 to develop the best, ease-of-use, most powerful blockchain-as-a-service platform on the market.
+BlockApps will continue to push for blockchain technology to become the new application platform for enterprise.

 Victor is a recognized thought leader in the blockchain space having organized several of the first Ethereum hackathons and presented at several conferences including Ethereum’s DevCon1 and EY’s Innovation Summit.
 At BlockApps, he helped define the STRATO architecture to solve key blockchain issues of data transparency and scaling.